OpenVoter/soloseed/README.md

 Hardware tokens whose value is lost if the device is damaged or stolen

-SoloSeed changes this model.
-Inspired by Bitcoin wallets:
+SoloSeed - inspired by Bitcoin wallets - changes this model:

 A 12-word seed is the root of your identity

-Memorized seed phrases allow full recovery of keys
+Memorized / stored seed phrases allow full recovery of keys

 Hardware devices enforce day-to-day security for authentication